top of page

 The verb 'distinguish' has its etymological roots in the Latin word 'distinguere,' which is a combination of 'dis-' (meaning 'apart') and 'stinguere' (meaning 'to prick' or 'to mark').
 In its original Latin sense, 'distinguere' conveyed the idea of marking or pricking to create a visible separation, often used in the context of differentiating cattle by branding.
 Over time, this concept of creating a clear and visible separation was extended to the realm of recognizing and identifying differences or unique qualities between two or more things.
 As the word transitioned into Middle English and later into modern English, 'distinguish' retained this sense of perceiving and highlighting distinctions, making it a fitting term for the act of recognizing and identifying differences or unique characteristics among various entities.
 Thus, the etymology of 'distinguish' emphasizes its role in separating and marking out the particulars that set things apart.

-Quiz: Find the meaning of the verb distinguish:
+Find the correct meaning of the verb distinguish:

 Try Again!